 Moreover, unlike veneers or crowns, LED light teeth whitening is non-invasive, more affordable, and provides instantly whiter teeth in just one visit to your dentist.

-SmileBar uses the best and the latest LED teeth whitening technology in all its clinics in Melbourne and Sydney.
+SmileBar uses the best and the latest LED technology in all its clinics for teeth whitening in Melbourne and Sydney.
 We also use non-peroxide based whitening gel, so there are no side effects like chemical burns, sensitivity, and dehydration.

 Is Teeth Whitening Bad For Your Teeth?